The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 Step 6: Make Starting the Only Goal

-Most people focus too much on finishing.
+Most people put too much focus on finishing.

 Begin the action, even in a very small way.